Become an Eat Breathe Thrive Practitioner

 Level 2: Become a Facilitator

-The Facilitator Training is all about eating disorder prevention and community care.
-It prepares and certifies you to deliver a seven-week, embodiment-based intervention that helps clients build skills for mindful eating, emotional resilience, and positive body awareness.
+The Facilitator Training focuses on eating disorder prevention.
+It prepares you to lead a seven-week intervention that helps clients build skills for mindful eating, emotional resilience, and positive body awareness.

 50 hours, online.